 However, you may need to pay extra to local residents who are currently operating a roadblock several kilometers from the the site (learn more below).

 Kohunlich is a well-preserved site that when compared with other Mayan ruins, could be considered medium in size.
-As no public transport goes here, the site remains relatively obscure.
+As no public transport goes there, it remains relatively obscure.
 You might encounter groups of cruise ship passengers on a day tour, however, so it’s best to come early.

 Established in the early 6th century AD, the city remained inhabited until around the 13th century.
 Architecturally, the city represents a mix of the Río Bec style of the sites around Xpujil and the Petén style of Guatemala.

-The extent of Kohunlich’s historical relationship with either of these two regions, however, remains a mystery.
+The true extent of Kohunlich’s historical relationship with either of these two regions, however, remains a mystery.

 Plaza of the Stelae